bpicori/rabbitmq-throttle/README.md

 RabbitMQ throttle creates 3 queues:
 * *add* - creates new queue dynamically (don't publish to this queue, let the sync job do it)
 * *remove* - removes queue dynamically (don't publish to this queue, let the sync job do it)
-* *sync* - creates/removes queues based on users list.
-Configure a cron to trigger the job by simple publish any message to this queue.
+* *sync* - creates/removes queues based on the user's list.
+Configure a cron to trigger the job by simply publishing any message to this queue.

 #### Properties
 ```typescript